 ...to the blog today.
 Hi, Gary and thanks for making time in your busy schedule to be here.
-So, tell me, w
+So, tell me, what is

 Theo has come to Lily’s village on the Norfolk Broads searching for answers to an older mystery; the disappearance of Claire Baldwin twenty-five years earlier.
 Theo’s arrival stirs Lily’s long-buried ability to see the dead, and the deeper Theo and Lily dig, the stronger the visions get.